Bira/octopus-carnival/_drafts/wir-mm-4e-orc.md

 And that's not all!
 The whirwind persists for a turn as a zone that deals 10 thunder and lightning damage to anyone caught inside.

+The shaman fights with a **scimitar** in melee, but only if it has no other choice.

 After the shaman is first bloodied, it starts **Wind Walking** until the end of the encounter, which gives it a flight speed of 8 but requires it to land at the